 Attending college or university is a very rewarding experience, but for the student who lives off-campus, getting to campus can be very stressful.
-Planning ahead, reviewing your ’s commuting and parking policies, and considering alternate modes of transportation will help you focus on your academic goals and help ensure that you get the most out of your college experience.
+Planning ahead, reviewing your school’s commuting and parking policies, and considering alternate modes of transportation will help you focus on your academic goals and help ensure that you get the most out of your college experience.

 StepsMethod 1Method 1 of 4:Planning Ahead